ManaliSharma/Umbrella_Academy/README.md

 - Plot.ly

 ## Folder Structure
-- Umbrella_Academy_INFO6105_Project
+- BigData_Scala_Cat_Dog_Duck
-- README.md
+> README.md
+> spark_trial_s3
-> Umbrella_Academy_INFO6105_Project
+> Classification
-- Umbrella_Academy_INFO6105_Collecting_Metadata
-- Umbrella_Academy_INFO6105_LSTM_Model
-- Umbrella_Academy_INFO6105_Sentiment_Analysis
-  > - Images (All images used in project)
+ > -
-  > - JSON and CSV Files (All the scraped and generated CSV and JSON files)
+> Object_Detection
-  > - LSTM Files
+> ObjectDetection.pptx

 ## How to Run
 - Clone the repository in your local disk.
-- Refer the folder structure mentioned above, and open the file "Umbrella_Academy_INFO6105_Project.ipynb".
+- Refer the folder structure mentioned above, and open the folder BigData_Scala_Cat_Dog_Duck".
-- This is the master notebook and it links to all the different parts of the project.
+- This is the master project and it links to all the different parts of the project.
 - Please make sure that the libraries mentioned above are all installed
-- You also need to have a twitter developer account to be able to stream data, we have uploaded the data that we've streamed for reference purpose.